minihazel/FIKA-FPS/README.md

 - One (1) folder for the Server + Headless Client.
 - One (1) folder for the Player.

+## Important note #2

+The process and setup is the same whether you are installing everything on the same machine, or using two different machines.

+Follow the instructions and you will be fine.

 # Navigation hub
 Read these sections one by one, top to bottom (choose whether you want WAN or LAN setup)